steven-mathew/articulat3-mirror/README.md

 #### Deployment Tools

 This application is composed of a frontend, backend, and task cluster.
 Both the frontend and backend are hosted on fly.io while the task cluster is hosted on a UofT GPU node.

-We are using terraform to provision our resources.
+We are using terraform to provision the resources we need on Google Cloud.
+For extension in D4/5, we plan on provisioning *deployment* of the frontend and backend through terraform as well (not just the Google Cloud managed services), using fly.io as a plugin provider.

 ```bash
 cd terraform